facebook/docusaurus/website/docs/introduction.md

 **Do not use this if**

 - :x: You need a full production-ready solution (<small>try [Docusaurus 1](https://docusaurus.io/) instead</small>)
-- :x: You need the versioning and translation features present in v1
+- :x: You need the translation features present in v1
 - :x: You prefer not to work with potential breaking changes and/or features not yet working properly as we improve it during alpha period

 ## A better Docusaurus is coming to town

 <img alt="Docusaurus " src={useBaseUrl('img/slash-introducing.svg')} />

 Docusaurus 1 used to be a pure documentation site generator.
-In Docusaurus 2, we rebuilt it from the ground up, allowing for more customizability but preserved the best parts of Docusaurus 1 - easy to get started, versioned docs (_coming soon_), and i18n (_coming soon_).
+In Docusaurus 2, we rebuilt it from the ground up, allowing for more customizability but preserved the best parts of Docusaurus 1 - easy to get started, versioned docs, and i18n (_coming soon_).

 Beyond that, Docusaurus 2 is a **performant static site generator** and can be used to create most content-driven websites (e.g. Documentation, Blogs, Product Landing and Marketing Pages, etc) extremely fast.